 Six months experience working as a CAAP and with the population you have trained to work with.
 This six months can include time spent working as a trainee.

-If you meet all the requirements for registration and your application is successful you will need to pay a registration fee to appear on the register.
+If you meet all the requirements for registration and your application is successful you will then be asked to pay the required registration fee:

 Once your application is approved and you have paid your registration fee you will appear on the register so that members of the public or employers can search to see if you are listed on the register.